emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 | Meditation              | 10-20%                          |

 ### Likes vs Wants

+### Time Perception

+Modulation of time perception: Dopamine has been shown to influence the perception of time.
+Increased dopamine levels can lead to an overestimation of time intervals, while decreased levels may cause an underestimation.
+This unique property has implications for temporal decision-making, impulsivity, and the subjective experience of time.
 ### Reward Prediction Error

 Reward Prediction Error (RPE) is a concept in neuroscience and psychology that refers to the difference between the expected reward and the actual reward received.
 It is a key component of reinforcement learning, which is the process by which organisms learn to modify their behavior based on the consequences of their actions.